cyberark/secrets-provider-for-k8s/ROTATION.md

 Modify the Kubernetes manifest
 1. Change the Secrets provider container to be a sidecar.
-If it was configured as an init container remove the `initContainers`:
+If it was configured as an init container remove the `initContainers` so the image is in the containers section as below:
    ```
     spec:
       containers:
       - image: secrets-provider-for-k8s:latest
     ```

 2. Update the `conjur.org/container-mode` annotation:
    ```
    conjur.org/container-mode: sidecar